-To achieve these goals, we have implemented numerous measures to further reduce our energy consumption and drive greener technology investments in buildings and processes.
+To achieve these goals, we implement numerous measures to further reduce our energy consumption and drive greener technology investments in buildings and processes.

 Danfoss continues the implementation of energy-saving projects at our 27 largest factories worldwide – accounting for 84% of Danfoss’ total energy consumption.
 Half of the energy consumed is used for buildings and the rest is used in production processes.

 The annual energy consumption in these buildings amounts to more than 245 MWh, of which 30% can be saved.
-Half of the expected energy savings were achieved prior to 2016 and the remaining savings will be attained in 2019.
 More than 170 projects have been initiated to reach our ambitious targets.

-In order to reduce the environmental impact of our operating activities, including production and transportation, consumption of materials, chemicals, energy, and the generation of waste and waste water is monitored.
-Our target is for all production companies to maintain environmental management systems and become certified according to the ISO 14001 standard to manage performance and identify potential environmental improvements.
+Danfoss work systematically to reduce the environmental impact of the company’s operating activities, through monitoring of the consumption of materials, chemicals, energy, and the generation of waste and waste water.
+It is required for all production companies to maintain environmental management systems and be certified according to the ISO 14001 standard to manage performance and identify potential environmental improvements.